Ontario Highway 407: Highway 407 East project

 Routing of the 407 East project, including two north–south connector freeways in Durham Region, as part of the eastern extension.

 ON 407's extension in June 2016, before its opening.

 A provincially operated 65 km long extension to the 407 ETR, known as Highway 407 East (or 407E) during planning, began construction in 2012, with the project undertaken in two separate phases.
 Phase 1 was opened on June 20, 2016, consisting of a 22 km extension to Harmony Road in Oshawa, as well as the 10 km Highway 412.
 The extension was free of tolls until February 1, 2017.
 Phase 2A, which opened on January 2, 2018, added a 9.6 km extension to Taunton Road at the future Highway 418 interchange.
 Phase 2B, which opened on December 9, 2019, added a 23.3 km extension to Highway 35 and Highway 115, as well as the 12.8 km Highway 418.

 An environmental assessment (EA) to analyze the proposed extension was undertaken in the early 2000s.
 The assessment also included studies of the two north–south connectors.
 A preferred route was announced in June 2007, and the EA was completed in June 2009.
-On March 6, 2007, as part of the FLOW initiative, the Government of Canada and the Province of Ontario confirmed the extension of the 407 to Highway 35 and Highway 115 in Clarington, including the connector highways, with an announced completion date of 2013.
+On March 6, 2007, as part of the FLOW initiative, the Government of Canada and the Province of Ontario confirmed the extension of the 407 to Highway 35 and Highway 115 in the Municipality of Clarington, including the connector highways, with an announced completion date of 2013.

 On January 27, 2009, the provincial government announced that the extension would be a tolled highway but owned by the province and with tolls set by the province.
 The announcement also indicated that the province expected to issue a Request for Proposals later in the year.